-- (i) CHDO Projects: The limitation of 15% of the State's Per Capita Authority per Developer shall not apply to Developers participating in a Project in which a Community Housing Development Organization ("CHDO") is the managing general partner of the Taxpayer and in which the CHDO executes an Agency-approved Purchase Option and Right of First Refusal Agreement. - (ii) HOPE VI and Other Projects Sponsored by Public Housing Authorities: The limitation of \$300,000 of tax credits per project shall not apply to Projects with an allocation of HOPE VI funds, public housing development funds or modernization funds converted to development purposes that will be used in the development of the Project.
-Such Projects will be eligible for reservations not to exceed \$500,000.
-A reservation of tax credits under this exception shall not be used in calculating a Developer's maximum tax credit reservation; however, any such project must evidence compliance with Notice PIH 99-17. - (iii) Bond Financed Projects: The limitation of \$300,000 of tax credits per project shall not apply to the tax credits which are generated from a bond financing if the total number of low income units in the project is approved by the local governmental unit in which the project is located after a public hearing.
+- (i) CHDO Projects: The limitation of 10% of the State's Per Capita Authority per Developer shall not apply to Developers participating in a Project in which a Community Housing Development Organization ("CHDO") is the managing general partner of the Taxpayer and in which the CHDO executes an Agency-approved Purchase Option and Right of First Refusal Agreement.
+For-profit developers may partner with a CHDO as co-general partner provided that the total allocation to the for-profit partner does not exceed 15% of the State Ceiling. - (ii) HOPE VI and Other Projects Sponsored by Public Housing Authorities: The limitation of \$300,000 of tax credits per project shall not apply to Projects with an allocation of HOPE VI funds, public housing development funds or modernization funds converted to development purposes that will be used in the development of the Project.
+Such Projects will be eligible for reservations not to exceed \$400,000.
+A reservation of tax credits under this exception shall not be used in calculating a Developer's maximum tax credit reservation; however, any such project must evidence compliance with Notice PIH 99-17 or its successor. - (iii) Bond Financed Projects: The limitation of \$300,000 of tax credits per project shall not apply to the tax credits which are generated from a bond financing if the total number of low income units in the project is approved by the local governmental unit in which the project is located after a public hearing.
 The public hearing must follow a Notice of Public Hearing published at least 14 days prior to the hearing.
-Such

-Public Notice must specify the number and percentage of low income units in the project if the project contains fifty or more units.
+Such Public Notice must specify the number and percentage of low income units in the project if the project contains fifty or more units.

 - (iv) Projects Submitting HUD Reconciliation Agreement: The limitation of \$300,000 per Project shall not apply to Projects which were re-allocated credits based on housing discrimination when such Projects compete for additional credits and submit a HUD Reconciliation Agreement.
-Such Projects are eligible for reservations not to exceed an aggregate of \$500,000 of credits from one or more competitive funding rounds; provided, however, that any additional credits allocated to a Project submitting a HUD Reconciliation Agreement shall not be taken into account in connection with the limitation per Developer of fifteen percent (15%) of the State's Per Capita Authority. - (v) Projects Eligible for Homeownership Pool or Revitalization Pool: The limitation of \$300,000 per project shall not apply to projects eligible for an allocation from either the HOME Ownership Pool or the Revitalization Pool.
-Such projects will be eligible for reservations not to exceed \$650,000.
+Such Projects are eligible for reservations not to exceed 125% of credits previously allocated to such Project; provided, however, that any additional credits allocated to a Project submitting a HUD Reconciliation Agreement shall not be taken into account in connection with the limitation per Developer of fifteen percent (15%) of the State's Per Capita Authority. - (v) Projects Eligible for Homeownership Pool or Revitalization Pool: The limitation of \$300,000 per project shall not apply to projects eligible for an allocation from either the Homeownership Pool or the Revitalization Pool.
+Such projects will be eligible for reservations not to exceed \$400,000.